 Answers to questions on buying and selling real estate in France

-Questions on buying real estate in France
+Questions about buying real estate in France

 Can a foreigner buy real estate in France?